Region: Germany

 personal data

-I consent to the storage of my data.
+I agree that my data may be stored.
 I can revoke this consent at any time.

-Petition is addressed to: German Bundestag, Petition Committee
+Petition addressed to: German Bundestag, Petition Committee

 Open-Source-Software builds the foundations of digital infrastructure in big parts - in administration, economy, science and daily life.
 Even the current coalition agreement of the Federal Government mentions Open-Source-Software as a fundamental building block for the achievement of digital sovereignty.